 International Human Rights Summer Law Program Rome, Italy

-TBA - Offered again in 2020 (mid-May to early-June) 4 credits (click here to learn more about the program)
+May 15 to June 5, 2021 (4 credits) (click here to learn more about the program)

 2018 - CUA Law students study human rights law in the Eternal City